zeeyang93/chess/README.md

-# chess-client
+# chess
-A program to play chess
+A program to play chess written with GO